Vonage/vivid-3/libs/components/README.md

 <vwc-button label="Click me"></vwc-button>
 ```

-For a full list of components, explore the [components docs](https://vivid.deno.dev/components/accordion/) 📚.
+For a full list of components and API, explore the [components docs](https://vivid.deno.dev/components/accordion/) 📚.

 ### Prerequisites